All Episodes

 Remember all those powdered letters that got mailed to businesses and private businesses and government buildings, and the feds then got lots of fear going and said, oh, we need more federal funding.

-And then it turned out the CIA actually sent some super weaponized anthrax for real.
+And then it turned out the CIA actually sent some super weaponized anthrax for real in 2001.

-In 2001, and Bush and his cabinet were on Cipro, the anthrax-fighting antibiotic, months before anybody ever heard of a case of it.
+And Bush and his cabinet were on Cipro, the anthrax fighting antibiotic months before, months before anybody ever heard of a case of it.

 Well, they're just doing it again.

-And Bush wants a $6-plus billion fund for forced inoculation.
+And Bush wants a $6 plus billion dollar fund for forced inoculation.

 Not just smallpox, but anthrax shots.